open-mmlab/mmagic/docs/en/migration/distributed_train.md

 # Migration of Distributed Training Settings

-We have merged [MMGeneration main](https://github.com/open-mmlab/mmgeneration/tree/main) into MMEditing.
+We have merged [MMGeneration 1.x](https://github.com/open-mmlab/mmgeneration/tree/1.x) into MMEditing.
 Here is migration of Distributed Training Settings about MMGeneration.

 In 0.x version, MMGeneration uses `DDPWrapper` and `DynamicRunner` to train static and dynamic model (e.g., PGGAN and StyleGANv2) respectively.
-In main version, we use `MMSeparateDistributedDataParallel` provided by MMEngine to implement distributed training.
+In 1.x version, we use `MMSeparateDistributedDataParallel` provided by MMEngine to implement distributed training.

 The configuration differences are shown below: